fbpx

 Get licensed to sell life insurance

-The basic insurance licensing requirements include:
+The basic insurance licensing requirements include the following:

 • Be at least 18 years old